rovaughn/platform-docs/platform/manual/microservices/hot-reloading/nodejs.rst

    $ hasura microservice open api

 Make some changes to ``server.js`` and save.
 Voila!
-You can see that changes live in the browser tab.
+You can see that it changes live in the browser tab.